 Both serotonin and dopamine are often referred to as happy hormones and interact with each other to maintain balance within the body.
 These two neurotransmitters regulate mood and emotion, and deficiency of either can lead to several mental disorders.
 Despite these similarities, however, they each operate differently.

 Serotonin and dopamine belong to the same group of neurotransmitters known as monoamines.
 Neurotransmitters transmit information between neurons and play a role in several bodily functions such as sleep, metabolism, memory, and emotional well-being.
-Imbalance of these neurotransmitters can lead to certain medical conditions.
+The imbalance of these neurotransmitters can lead to certain medical conditions.

 |Inhibitory neurotransmitter||Excitatory neurotransmitter|

 |Produced from the amino acid tryptophan||Produced from the amino acid tyrosine|

 |Regulates mood||Regulates motivation|

 |Mood stabilizer rather than a booster||Causes a happiness spike in response to a specific activity|

 |Inhibits impulsive disorder||Enhances impulsive disorder|

 |Associated with feelings of happiness, focus, and calm||Associated with motivation and productivity|